TravelMapping/HighwayData/hwy_data/MEX-QRO/mexqro/README.md

 * qro150 has no GMSV and may be unsigned
 * qro160's west end is where pavement changes to stones
 * qro161 has no GMSV east of QRO140; the east end is where pavement appears to change
-* qro180 has no GMSV; the east end is where it appears pavement may change on aerial photos
+* qro180 has no GMSV; the east end is at 16.4 km
 * qro190's north end is where pavement changes to stones
 * qro230's north end may be too far north
 * qro250 has no GMSV near the north end